karellopez/docker_workshop_template/workshop/setup.md

 **VSCode**

 1. Go to https://code.visualstudio.com/ and click the download button.
-1. Unzip the downloaded file (e.g., `VSCode-darwin-stable.zip`) and moving the resulting `Visual Studio Code` file to your Applications directory.
+2. Unzip the downloaded file (e.g., `VSCode-darwin-stable.zip`) and moving the resulting `Visual Studio Code` file to your Applications directory.

 **Docker**

 1. Go to https://hub.docker.com/editions/community/docker-ce-desktop-mac/ and press “Get Docker”.
-1. Open the “Docker.dmg” file that is downloaded and drag and drop the icon to the Applications folder
+2. Open the “Docker.dmg” file that is downloaded and drag and drop the icon to the Applications folder
-1. Open the Docker application and enter your password.
+3. Open the Docker application and enter your password.
    An icon will appear in the status bar in the top-left of the screen.
    Wait until it reads “Docker Desktop is now up and running!”
-1. Open a new terminal and type `docker run hello-world`.
+4. Open a new terminal and type `docker run hello-world`.
    A brief introductory message should be printed to the screen.

 (The above step-by-step Docker instructions are distilled from [here](https://docs.docker.com/docker-for-mac/install/).
 If you have questions during the installation procedure please check that link for potential answers!)
 ```

 ````

-**Note**: If the instructions aren't working and you have spent more than 15-20 minutes troubleshooting on your own, reach out on the #help-installation channel on the Discord channel with the exact problems you're having.
+**Note**: If the instructions aren't working and you have spent more than 15-20 minutes troubleshooting on your own, reach out on the #help-installation channel on the Discord server with the exact problems you're having.
 One of the instructors will try and get back to you quickly to help resolve the situation.
 If they're unable to help via Discord, you may be directed to attend one of the installation office hours.

+## Checking your install

+Simply open a new terminal and type `docker run hello-world`.
+   - A brief introductory message should be printed to the screen.

 ## GitHub account